INTRODUCTION

 - Related Works

-- The Impact Of Participative Management On Employee Performance (a Case Study Of Anambra Motor Manufacturing Company-anammco)
+- The Impact Of Fringe Benefits On The Performance Of Wokrers In Hotel And Catering Industry (a Case Study Of Zodiac Hotel Ltd)

-- The Role Of Marketing Strategy In Determining Consumer Purchasing Behaviour (a Case Study Of Guinness Nigeria Plc)
+- The Influence Of Multinational Companies In The Economic Development Of Nigeria (a Case Study Of Guinness Nigeria Plc Benin City)